 Federal and State regulations require public potable water supplies to adopt rules to prevent contamination in their water systems.
-To comply with these mandates, the City of Garden Ridge City Council has adopted an ordinance; the Cross Connection Control and Backflow Prevention Program, to protect the City’s potable water supply from contaminants back-flowing from a customer’s water system (see Ordinance 54).
+To comply with these mandates, the City of Garden Ridge City Council has adopted Ordinance No. 54 to protect the City’s potable water supply from contaminants back-flowing from a customer’s water system.

 A cross-connection is an actual or potential connection between a public water system or consumer’s potable (i.e., drinking) water system and any other source or system containing non-potable water or other substances.
 An example is the piping between a public water system or consumer’s potable water system and an auxiliary water system, cooling system or irrigation system.
 A direct cross-connection is a cross-connection which is a subtract to both back-siphonage and backflow and indirect cross-connection is a cross-connection which is a subject to back-siphonage only.